smujjiga/coding-agents-dev-workflow/claude/plan.md

 Please provide:
 1. The task/ticket description (or reference to a ticket file)
 2. Path to related research document (if you ran /research first)
+3. Which verification script should I use for automated checks?
+   - ~/check-mls.py (for mls)
+   - ~/check.py (for no)
-3. Any relevant context, constraints, or specific requirements
+4. Any relevant context, constraints, or specific requirements
-4. Links to related research or previous implementations
+5. Links to related research or previous implementations

 I'll analyze this information and work with you to create a comprehensive plan.
 ```